GandhiCloudLab/envizi-reporting-frameworks/readme.md

 <img src="images/img-srm-10-disclosure-1.png">
 <img src="images/img-srm-10-disclosure-2.png">

-- Questiones are categaorized based on the Framework as the `Use Cross-Framegework Categorization` option is un-checked.
+- Here Questiones are categaorized based on the Framework as the `Use Cross-Framegework Categorization` option is un-checked.

 <img src="images/img-srm-10-disclosure-3.png">
 <img src="images/img-srm-10-disclosure-4.png">

 Here is the question details.
 - It contains Question and question details.
 - It contains Envizi Guidance to fill the answers to the question.
-The Sustainability [Executive Report] link is available to view and prepare the response.
+The `Sustainability [Executive Report]` link is available to view and prepare the response.
-- The related questions section is available to show the similar questions available from other frameworks as well.
+- The `related questions` section is available to show the similar questions available from other frameworks as well.
-- While you give a response, you can also able to provide supporting links and attachments.
+- While you give a response, you can also able to provide supporting `links` and `attachments`.
 <img src="images/img-srm-11-ques-1.png">
 <img src="images/img-srm-11-ques-2.png">
 <img src="images/img-srm-11-ques-3.png">